 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #GetSaucy #CollectiveBias

-The Michelada is a classic Mexican cocktail that consists of beer, tomato sauce or juice, hot sauce, soy sauce, lime juice, black pepper, and garnished.
+The Michelada cocktail is a classic Mexican cocktail that consists of beer, tomato sauce or juice, hot sauce, soy sauce, lime juice, black pepper, and garnished.

 Do you brunch?

-I love to do brunch.
+I absolutely love to brunch.

 Eggs Benedict, fresh croissants, and cocktails at 11 am – what’s not to love about that??
 One of my very favorite brunch drinks is a Bloody Mary – especially with fresh jalapeños.
+Every time I fly I have a Bloody Mary and compare it to the previous ones I’ve had.
+So far, Atlanta and Dallas have the best.
+I’ve definitely had a few of them multiple times, but those two are the most consistent at being good.

 What is a Michelada?